nareshmaharaj-consultant/aerospike-xdr-proxy-k8s/README.md

 ## Scaling the XDR-Proxies

-Go ahead and scale up the xdr-proxy to 6 pods.
+Go ahead and scale up the xdr-proxy to 6 pods by editing the file xdr-proxy-deployment.yaml and then applying the changes.

 ```yaml
 apiVersion: apps/v1